pathways Vermont Support Line

 - Almost 50% of callers choose not to leave a message for callback, suggesting there is still a larger need to be met.

-By providing a low-barrier, non-emergency level of service, the Pathways Vermont Support Line prevents the utilization of resources such as mental health crisis, 911 and emergency departments.
-Last year alone, the Support Line diverted 115 calls from emergency services.
+By providing a low-barrier, non-emergency level of service, the Pathways Vermont Support Line helps relieve the burden on statewide crisis services such as 911 and emergency departments.

-“I am really glad the VT support line exists, it is 1000 times better, you listen, and it really helps.
-I have gotten more help the past two weeks, then what the crisis line has done over the past two years.
+“I am really glad the VT support line exists.
+It is 1000 times better, you listen, and it really helps.
+I have gotten more help in the past two weeks than what the crisis line has done over the past two years.
 Thank you.”